Skip to main content

 Generative AI and other technologies emerging from AI research and development have the potential to impact society at the same scale as the transition from horses to cars, from analog to digital.

-When evaluating what may come next for AI, we can learn from our historical examples.
+We can learn from our historical examples when evaluating what may come next for AI.
 For instance, an early automobile patent by one Uriah Smith described a vehicle with a fake horse head, intended to ensure it didn’t spook the horses it would share roads with.

 Illustration of Uriah Smith’s proposed horseless carriage, including faux horse head.